 Not putting enough mulch around your trees

 If you’re planting new trees on your lawn, it’s important that you’re using the right type and amount of mulch.
 Newly planted trees typically require a circle between three and four feet in diameter of high quality mulch.
-There are two types of mulch that should be sued for newly planted trees: organic and inorganic.
+There are two types of mulch that should be used for newly planted trees: organic and inorganic.

 Neglecting weeds on your lawn